nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 We use the well-known Average Precision metric as in KITTI, but define a match by considering the 2D center distance on the ground plane rather than intersection over union based affinities.
 Specifically, we match predictions with the ground truth objects that have the smallest center-distance up to a certain threshold.
-For a given match threshold we calculate average precision (AP) by integrating recall between 0.1 and 1.
+For a given match threshold we calculate average precision (AP) by integrating the recall vs precision curve for recalls and precisions > 0.1.
+We thus exclude operating points with recall or precision < 0.1 from the calculation.
-Note that we pick *0.1* as the lowest recall threshold, as precision values at recall < 0.1 tends to be noisy.
-If a recall value is not achieved, its precision is set to 0.
 We finally average over match thresholds of {0.5, 1, 2, 4} meters and compute the mean across classes.

-### True Positive metrics
+### True Positive errors
 Here we define metrics for a set of true positives (TP) that measure translation / scale / orientation / velocity and attribute errors.
 All true positive metrics use a fixed matching threshold of 2m center distance and the matching and scoring happen independently per class.
 The metric is averaged over the same recall thresholds as for mAP.
-To bring all TP metrics into a similar range, we bound each metric to be below an arbitrarily selected metric bound and then normalize to be in *[0, 1]*.
-The metric bound is *0.5* for mATE, *0.5* for mASE, *π/2* for mAOE, *1.5* for mAVE, *1.0* for mAAE.
-If a recall value is not achieved for a certain range, the error is set to 1 in that range.
+If a recall value > 0.1 is not achieved, the TP error for that class is set to 1.
-This mechanism enforces that submitting only the top *k* boxes does not result in a lower error.
-This is particularly important as some TP metrics may decrease with increasing recall values.

 Finally we compute the mean over classes.

 * **mean Average Translation Error (mATE)**: For each match we compute the translation error as the Euclidean center distance in 2D in meters.
 * **mean Average Scale Error (mASE)**: For each match we compute the 3D IOU after aligning orientation and translation.
 * **mean Average Orientation Error (mAOE)**: For each match we compute the orientation error as the smallest yaw angle difference between prediction and ground-truth in radians.
 * **mean Average Velocity Error (mAVE)**: For each match we compute the absolute velocity error as the L2 norm of the velocity differences in 2D in m/s.
 * **mean Average Attribute Error (mAAE)**: For each match we compute the attribute error as as *1 - acc*, where acc is the attribute classification accuracy of all the relevant attributes of the ground-truth class.
 The attribute error is ignored for annotations without attributes.

+All errors are >0, but note that for translation and velocity errors the errors are unbounded, and can be any positive value.

 ### Weighted sum metric
 * **Weighted sum**: We compute the weighted sum of the above metrics: mAP, mATE, mASE, mAOE, mAVE and mAAE.
-For each error metric x (excl. mAP), we use *1 - x*.
+As a first step we convert the TP errors to TP scores as *x_score = max(1 - x_err, 0.0)*.
-We assign a weight of *5* to mAP and *1* to the 5 TP metrics.
-Then we normalize by 10.
+We then assign a weight of *5* to mAP and *1* to the 5 TP scores, sum and normalize by 10.

 ## Leaderboard & challenge tracks
 Compared to other datasets and challenges, nuScenes will have a single leaderboard for the detection task.
 For each submission the leaderboard will list method aspects and evaluation metrics.
 Method aspects include input modalities (lidar, radar, vision), use of map data and use of external data.
 To enable a fair comparison between methods, the user will be able to filter the methods by method aspects.
-The user can also filter the metrics that should be taken into account for the weighted sum metric.

-We define two such filters here.
+We define three such filters here.
 These filters correspond to the tracks in the nuScenes detection challenge.
 Methods will be compared within these tracks and the winners will be decided for each track separately:

 * **LIDAR detection track**:
 This track allows only lidar sensor data as input.
-It is supposed to be easy to setup and support legacy lidar methods.
 No external data or map data is allowed.

+* **VISION detection track**:
+This track allows only camera sensor data (images) as input.
+No external data or map data is allowed.

-* **Open detection track**:
+* **OPEN detection track**:
 This is where users can go wild.
 We allow any combination of sensors, map and external data as long as these are reported.

-Note that for both tracks mAVE and mAAE will have 0 weight.